Scorpio861104/Vfide/ARCHITECTURE.md

 ## System Overview

-VFIDE is a trust-based payment protocol built on zkSync Era, featuring vault-only custody, on-chain reputation (ProofScore), and zero-fee merchant payments.
+VFIDE is a trust-based payment protocol built as a multi-chain solution on Base, Polygon, and zkSync, featuring vault-only custody, on-chain reputation (ProofScore), and zero-fee merchant payments.

 ## Core Components